faimankwong/spring_security_jwt_mysql_react_graphql/README.md

 ```
 What is it?
 -----------
 Thank you for the excellent tutorial made by  Rajeev Singh[1].
-This program is “modified based on
+This program is modified based on
-Building a Full Stack Polls app similar to twitter polls with Spring Boot,
+Building a Full Stack Polls app similar to twitter polls with Spring Boot, Graphql,
-Spring Security, JWT, React and Ant Design” (ref.).
+Spring Security, JWT, React and Ant Design.

 Technical choices
 -----------